How to Compose an Effective Cover Letter

 2. Focus more on what you have to offer the prospective employer than on what they can do for you.

-4. Avoid saying anything negative about your employment situation or about your life in general.
+3. Avoid saying anything negative about your employment situation or about your personal life.

-11. Use terms and phrases that are meaningful to the employer.
+9. Use terms and phrases that are found in the job description.